Constitution

 • On every election ballot paper have a ‘None of The Above’ as an option for voters.

-• Lower the voting age to 16.
+• Lower the voting age to 16 and allow prisoners to vote.

 • Automatic voter registration: